-From 2022, Glenfield College runs a ten day timetable.
+Glenfield College runs a ten day timetable.
 Senior students have eight lessons per option over a two-week period.
 Junior students have seven/eight lessons per subject over a two-week period.
 Timetables can be viewed via the Parent Portal.
+School begins at 8.45 each morning, except on Wednesdays where school starts at 9.45 (period 2).